deskoh/feathers-authentication-oidc/README.md

 ## Known Issues

-Socket.io connection that is [authenticated](https://docs.feathersjs.com/api/client/socketio.html#authentication) is not disconnected when JWT expires as `handleConnection` method of the Strategy is overriden to be an empty method.
+Socket.io connection that is [authenticated](https://docs.feathersjs.com/api/client/socketio.html#authentication) using the OIDC stategy will not be disconnected when the JWT expires as the `handleConnection` method of the Strategy is overriden to be an empty method.
 This might not be a major issue as the bounded lifetime (usually 5 mins) of JWT expiry is to reduce the window of a compromised token being used.
 Since the authenticated connection is established within the token validity, it could be uncessary to disconnect the connection after the JWT expires.
-However, it is still possible for a compromised token to be used within the short-lived validity to established a long-lived Socket.io connection.
+However, it is still possible for a compromised token to be used within the short-lived validity to establish a long-lived Socket.io connection.

-To support multiple Issuer.